Policy of standardisation

 The policy of standardization was a policy implemented by the Sri Lankan government in 1971 to curtail the number of Tamil students selected for certain faculties in the universities.
 In 1972, the government added a district quota as a parameter within each language.
-In 1977 this policy was annulled and new policies were implemented for a fair education.
-Now, students from districts with inadequate educational facilities are given an allocated quota irrespective of their race.

 The reasoning for the law

-Under the British, English was the state language and consequently greatly benefited English speakers.
+Under the British rule, English was the state language and consequently greatly benefited English speakers.
 However the majority of Sri Lankan populace lived outside urban areas and did not belong to the social elite, and therefore did not enjoy the benefits of English-medium education.
-The issue was compounded further by the fact that in Jaffna, where a largely Tamil populace resided, students had access to English-medium education through missionary schools.
+The issue was compounded further by the fact that in Jaffna, where a largely Tamil populace resided, students had access to English-medium education through American missionary schools.

 In addition, many Tamils sought jobs in government service and the medical and engineering professions due to the lack of opportunities in the densely populated dry zone of Jaffna, where crop yields were low.
 As a result Tamil parents pressurised their children to master English, Mathematics and Science as a means to secure good employment, and to avoid a life of unemployment and hard labour.
-This created a situation where a large proportion of students enrolled in universities throughout the country were English speaking Tamils and Sinhalese from urban centers like Colombo, particularly in professional courses such as medicine and engineering.
+This created a situation where a large proportion of students enrolled in universities throughout the country were English-speaking Tamils and Sinhalese from urban centers like Colombo, particularly in professional courses such as medicine and engineering.

 In the early 1970s, some Sinhalese complained of Tamils overrepresentation in universities, especially in engineering and the sciences.

-Despite this in 1979, over 21% of the illiterates in the Tamil districts had no schooling, compared to 23% for the country as a whole.
+Despite this, in 1979 over 21% of the illiterates in the Tamil districts had no schooling, compared to 23% for the country as a whole.
 The highest rates of literacy were found in the Sinhala wet zone districts such as Matara, Kalutara, Gampaha and Colombo districts.
 Compared to the national average, the Tamil districts had a lower percentage attending primary and secondary school.
-Despite only a measly 6.67% of the estate Tamil population having secondary schooling, the government adopted no measures to create special ethnic quotas for them.
+Despite only a measly 6.67% of the Indian Tamil population having secondary schooling, the government adopted no measures to create special ethnic quotas for them.